-Skills I used: Adobe Illustrator, Axure, collaboration with engineers, formative user research and synthesis, remote usability testing, UX advocacy and education, agile process
+Skills Used: Adobe Illustrator, Axure, collaboration with engineers, formative user research and synthesis, remote usability testing, UX advocacy and education, agile process

 Summary: IBM Endpoint Manager (IEM) is an enterprise on-premise console for IT professionals to manage endpoints (desktops, servers, laptops, mobile devices) at scale for their organizations.
-As a UX Designer at IBM, I have been responsible for the design of a completely new version of IEM–a web-based interface that provides an easier-to-use SaaS solution for many different industry verticals.
+As a UX Designer at IBM, I was responsible for the design of a completely new version of IEM–a web-based interface that provided an easier-to-use SaaS solution across a variety of industry verticals.

 The old list of patches is difficult for users to navigate to and filter, relying on an out-dated tree system that requires multiple clicks to show several smaller screens that need to be scrolled through.

-The new web UI patch list has a filter sidebar to access the appropriate content quickly, 2 list options for an expanded (screenshot above) or contracted view (screenshot below), and uses icons to highlight important information.
+The new web UI patch list has a filter sidebar to access the appropriate content quickly, 2 list options for an expanded (above) or contracted view (below), and uses icons to highlight important information.

 The previous design for the history of actions taken in a deployment relied on tables for displaying information, and required the user to scroll both horizontally and vertically to see all the necessary information.